 System Representation

-The power system parameters, as viewed from the relay terminals, for the model testing should be as close a representation of the actual system as practicable.
+The power system parameters, as viewed from the relay terminals, for the testing should be as close a representation of the actual system as practicable.
 The user and manufacturer must agree on the representation used.

 Source impedance; positive, negative, and zero sequences (normal system and unusual configurations, weak feed, etc.).